cppitems/ex2.3/README.md

-1 // item status
 # Exercise EX2.1

-This exercise is part **1** of 3 parts of EX2.
+This exercise is part **1** of 3 parts of Ex2.
 See also [Item 000](https://cppitems.github.io/#/item/000) for an overview and deadlines.
 The submission deadline for EX2 (all three parts) is **Mo 29.11.2021, 4pm**.
-The sources related to EX2.1 are available at [Item 011](https://github.com/cppitems/cppitems/tree/master/items/011).
-You should submit this exercise in a git repository called `ex2.1` on our Gitea server.
+The sources related to Ex2.3 are available at [Item 011](https://github.com/cppitems/cppitems/tree/master/items/011).
+You should submit this exercise in a git repository called `ex2.1` at [https://tea.iue.tuwien.ac.at/](https://tea.iue.tuwien.ac.at/).

 ## Task description